Location Managers

 Local Permit Expertise

-Pro navigation of Japanese permit systems through Film Commission Japan and local film offices.
-We set up temple and shrine permissions, city permits, and Agency for Cultural Affairs approvals across all prefectures.
+Our team knows how to work the Japanese permit systems through Film Commission Japan and local film offices.
+We secure temple and shrine permissions, city permits, and Agency for Cultural Affairs approvals across every prefecture.

 02.